-I have a Money for Life Coaching Client that purposely has extra money withheld for taxes so that he gets a larger refund at tax time.
+I have an Mvelopes coaching customer that purposefully has extra money withheld for taxes so that he gets a larger refund at tax time.
 During the year he relies on credit cards to get by if he doesn’t have enough income.
 He carries a balance on those credit cards and then uses the tax refund to pay the balances off.
 This may sound like a pretty smooth way to handle things, until you really start looking at how much this method is costing him.

 First, he is allowing the government the use of his money throughout the year, rather than having access to it himself.
 If he had this money in his bank account, he would have an easier time living within his income, and wouldn’t need to rely on credit cards to make up the difference.

-Second problem is that by carrying a balance on his credit cards throughout the year, he is spending a lot of extra money on interest charges.
-Using credit cards can be a great way to earn miles, points or extra cash, but its only effective if you pay off your balance each and every month so that you don’t have interest charges.
+The second problem is that by carrying a balance on his credit cards throughout the year, he is spending a lot of extra money on interest charges.
+Using credit cards can be a great way to earn miles, points or extra cash, but it’s only effective if you pay off your balance each and every month so that you don’t have interest charges.